Stock-flow consistent model

-Stock-flow consistent models (SFC) are a family of macroeconomic models based on a rigorous accounting framework, which guarantees a correct and comprehensive integration of all the flows and the stocks of an economy.
+Stock-flow consistent models (SFC) are a family of non-equilibrium macroeconomic models based on a rigorous accounting framework, that seeks to guarantee a correct and comprehensive integration of all the flows and the stocks of an economy.
 These models were first developed in the mid-20th century but have recently become popular, particularly within the post-Keynesian school of thought.
 Stock-flow consistent models are in contrast to dynamic stochastic general equilibrium models, which are used in mainstream economics.

 Background and history

 The ideas for an accounting approach to macroeconomics go back to Knut Wicksell, John Maynard Keynes (1936) and Michał Kalecki.
-The accounting framework behind stock flow consistent macroeconomic modelling can be traced back to Morris Copeland's development of flow of funds analysis back in 1949.
+The accounting framework behind stock-flow consistent macroeconomic modelling can be traced back to Morris Copeland's development of flow of funds analysis back in 1949.
 Copeland wanted to understand where the money to finance increases in Gross National Product came from, and what happened to unspent money if GNP declined.
 He developed a set of tables to show the relationship between flows of income and expenditure and changes to the stocks of outstanding debt and financial assets held in the US economy.